Zamiell/isaac-achievement-randomizer/docs/about.md

 9. Hush
 10. Ultra Greed
 11. Delirium
-12. Mom's Heart (in Mausoleum/Gehenna)
-13. Mother
+12. Mother
-14. Dogma
-15. The Beast
+13. The Beast

 Additionally, each character other than The Lost and Tainted Lost will unlock something upon clearing the following floors without taking damage: